stephenredfield/InstructorResources/MarkdownWorkflow.md

 # What about Ecampus?

-You may be asking, "Eric, this all sounds nice a good, but how does this help course development when it comes to Ecampus?"
+You may be asking, "This all sounds nice a good, but how does this help course development when it comes to Ecampus?"
 This is a very good, if a bit impertinent, question.
 If you have developed courses in the past, you may have had to handle everything from content creation to setting up everything on Canvas yourself.
 This meant less time could be dedicated to what you do best: create engaging content.

 No more!
 Just as we are subject matter experts, Ecampus are Canvas experts (among other things).
 They have extensive experience with taking a wide range of content types and fashioning a fully functional Canvas course.
 That is not to say we can't do our part to make the process smoother.

 ## Passive Communication

-While Ecampus will meet regularly with you for formal checkins, they are often weeks apart.
+While Ecampus will meet regularly with you for formal check-ins, they are often weeks apart.
 How can we as course developers best communicate outside of meetings?
-Sending emails is very important, but could quickly flood an inbox if you send one everytime you have made progress on your course.
+Sending emails is very important, but could quickly flood an inbox if you send one every time you have made progress on your course.

 When developing my course, I decided to try something I am calling "Passive Communication."
 At it's core, it is a system where I update a shared website with my updates as I make them.
 My Ecampus liason would then be able to check in at any time to see my progress, but more importantly know when something was ready to be imported to Canvas.